ArctosDB/documentation-wiki/_documentation/catalog.markdown

 </div>

 This will provide options to select Other ID Type and to provide an Other ID Number.
-(We generally use “number” in the sense of a license plate rather than an integer.)
-Additionally, you can choose whether the number is an exact match or a “contains” match.
+(We generally use "number" in the sense of a license plate rather than an integer.)
+Additionally, you can choose whether the number is an exact match or a "contains" match.
 Exact match searches are case-sensitive.

 It’s often unclear what type of ID might have been assigned to a number,